-My name is Alexandra-Maria Klein and I am an ecologist with deep connection to nature and long-standing curiosity for understanding ecosystem functions mediated by multi-trophic interactions with a strong background in pollination ecology.
+I, Alexandra-Maria Klein, am an ecologist with deep connection to nature and long-standing curiosity for understanding ecosystem functions mediated by multi-trophic interactions with a strong background in pollination ecology.
 I have >20 years of experience in bringing research to policy and society at large.
 I am head of the Chair of Nature Conservation and Landscape Ecology at the University of Freiburg in Germany.

 The research conducted by my team and me centers around the study of biodiversity and ecosystem functions facilitated by macro-organisms such as bees, wasps, ants, slugs, as well as small mammals and birds.
 These organisms play significant roles in various ecological relationships, including pollination, herbivory, seed dispersal, seed predation, and natural regulation of insect populations through parasitism.
 The primary objective is to comprehend how environmental factors and uncertainties, such as pesticide usage, land use and climate change, impact the interplay between biodiversity and ecosystem functions.

 Measures to promote biodiversity and protect beneficial insects in agricultural landscapes and forests are explored with a specific emphasis on hedgerows, flowering seed mixtures, diversified cropping systems, various mowing practices, as well as deadwood and habitat trees in forests.